argumentcomputer/sp-ipld/substrate-tutorial.md

 7. Build and install the front end as detailed in the [Readme](https://github.com/substrate-developer-hub/substrate-front-end-template/blob/master/README.md)
 8. Run the node as done in Step 4, then run the front end with `yarn start`
 9. Interact with the IPLD commands
   * In the browser, scroll to the bottom of the page and input an integer, then hit "Store IPLD Data".
-The encoded CID should show up on screen as well as in the node's stdout.
+The encoded CID should show up on screen as well as in the node's `stdout`.
   * To retrieve this data, enter the "Currently Stored CID" (omitting the "0X") and hit "Retrieve IPLD Data".
-The integer originally entered should then appear in the event log and in stdout.
+The integer originally entered should then appear in the event log and in `stdout`.

 ## Working example of this tutorial
 See the Yatima [substrate-node-template](https://github.com/yatima-inc/substrate-node-template) and